 If you can leave your car plugged in while at home or the airport

 If you can leave your car charging, then absolutely do this, this will make things much easier and let the car control everything itself without you ever having to worry about it

-- Lithium-ion batteries are best stored at around 50% of charge, so set your charge level in the Tesla app or the car to 50%.
+Lithium-ion batteries are best stored at around 50% of charge, so set your charge level in the Tesla app or the car to 50%.
 The car will automatically use some energy when needed to cool or heat the battery, and it’ll get this power directly from the power source instead of Tesla’s batteries.

-- Keep the car in a garage or under a cover if possible, this will help keep your car away from extreme elements such as snow, ice and heat.
+Keep the car in a garage or under a cover if possible, this will help keep your car away from extreme elements such as snow, ice and heat.
 In general, this is just good practice.

 If you can not leave your car plugged in at home or the airport

-- If you can not leave your car plugged in while going on vacation there are several more things we need to account for to prevent any possible issues longer term.
+If you can not leave your car plugged in while going on vacation there are several more things we need to account for to prevent any possible issues longer term.

-- If the weather is extreme, whether it’s extremely cold or hot and you can not park in an isolated area and are going away for more than two weeks, then you may want to consider a different mode of transportation.
+If the weather is extreme, whether it’s extremely cold or hot and you can not park in an isolated area and are going away for more than two weeks, then you may want to consider a different mode of transportation.
 If the car battery is drained completely, it could lead to battery damage since the car can no longer keep the batteries at an ideal temperature and it’ll no longer be able to protect itself from harsh weather.

 If you're going to be gone more than a few days, try to have your car charged to 90% as it will consume some energy as it's parked.
 If you're only leaving for a day or two, then a 70 - 80% charge should be more than fine.

-- Since your car will be unplugged and unable to charge, you can help preserve the battery by turning off Sentry Mode if it won’t be needed as this consumes quite a bit of energy.
+Since your car will be unplugged and unable to charge, you can help preserve the battery by turning off Sentry Mode if it won’t be needed as this consumes quite a bit of energy.

-- To further preserve the car's battery, you can turn off 'Cabin overheat protection', which is used to prevent the cabin from overheating and keeps it at 105°F.
+To further preserve the car's battery, you can turn off Cabin overheat protection, which is used to keep the cabin from overheating.
+The car attempts to keep the cabin below 105°F.

 Keep the car away from harsh weather, if it's winter then keeping it in a parking garage and away from wind will help.
 If it's the dead of summer, then also try to keep it under a covered area in the shade if possible.

 Keep in mind the amount of charge you’ll need in your car when heading back home or reaching your first charging destination.
 If you’re leaving your car plugged in, then you can expect the car to remain at the same charge percentage if there are no power outages.
 However, if the car is not plugged in, it may have a significantly less charge when you return.